interserver/mailbaby-api-samples/openapi-client/csharp-netcore/docs/DefaultApi.md

 <a name="sendadvmailbyid"></a>
 # **SendAdvMailById**
-> GenericResponse SendAdvMailById (long id, SendMail sendMail)
+> GenericResponse SendAdvMailById (SendMail sendMail)

 Sends an Email with Advanced Options